• Recipes

 Optional Topping:

-• 1 ½ tbsp melted low carb sugar free chocolate chips, or for paleo use these paleo friendly chocolate chips
+• 1 ½ tablespoon melted low carb sugar free chocolate chips, or for paleo use these paleo friendly chocolate chips

 DIRECTIONS: